Local Boards and Commissions

 Pisgah Legal Services addresses social justice on many levels.
 Some of those are listed below by issue, but the website notes individual and some system advocacy efforts around homelessness, health care, disability and senior rights to age in place, child care resources, and protecting those who have been or could be abused.

 Carolina Jews for Justice is a statewide organization that has several regional chapters.
 They are committed “to creating a just, fair and compassionate North Carolina”.
-The Asheville/WNC chapter focuses on voting rights, economic justice, and inclusivity, with the latter addressing race and racism, religious rights (including anti-semitism and Islamophobia), immigrant rights, LGBTQ rights, and women’s rights.
+The Carolina Jews for Justice – West chapter has working groups in the following areas: Voting Rights, Antisemitism, and Reproductive Justice.

 Get involved: Contact Lisa Forehand, CJJ-West organizer, at firstname.lastname@example.org or call (828) 761-1317.